chris-carstens/adaptive-resource-management-ai/log-agent/README.md

 ## Agent Configuration

 ### 1. Environment Variables
-Check all the env variables default values defined in the config.py file and change them through a .env file if needed.
+Check all the default values defined in the config.py file.
+Change them through a .env file if needed, otherwise the default values will be used.

 ### 2. Run the Agents